Movatterモバイル変換

 Local government career

-Dyke represented Blackmoor Vale onSomerset Council from the2022 election, and was the council's lead member for environment and climate change, until October 2024.[4]
-She chaired the regeneration board for the council.[5][6]
+Dyke represented Blackmoor Vale onSomerset Council from the2022 election, and was the council's lead member for environment and climate change, until June 2023.[4]
+Prior to this she served as Milborne Port councillor on South Somerset District Council having been first elected in 2015, re-elected in 2019 and appointed Portfolio Holder for Environment.
+She also chaired the regeneration board for South Somerset District Council for a short period from August 2021 until funding for the project was paused in 2022.[5][6]

 Parliamentary career